European-XFEL/Karabo-slsDetectors/doc/source/troubleshooting.rst

 The control device is in ERROR state
 ------------------------------------

-This usually means that the receiver device(s) is (are) not running.
+The control device will go to ERROR state if the receiver device(s) is (are) not running.
+This can happen because the instantiation sequence was not correct, or because the receiver device(s) went down.

+The correct starting sequence is

+* start receiver device(s) first;
+* then start the control device.

+To recover for the ERROR, please make sure that the receiver device(s) are online, then `reset` the control device.

 The control device is in INIT state